GrowingTurtle/Intruder-Custom-Elevator/README.md

 "Call Parent" is the parent for the elevator calling buttons for the elevators.
 Animation duration is how long it takes between each floor.
 If its 1 for example, and you go from floor 1 to floor 5, it would take 5 seconds.
 If its 2, and you go from 3 to 0, it would take 6 seconds.
 (3 x 2)
 Reset button is temp, it currently wipes everything under "this parent" and wipes the Button Floors, Button Calling Floors and Elevator Animations lists.

+NOTE:Keep the elevator positions and the elevator object in the same place (Dont keep them in seperate parents or childs) because they use local space.